 9IP is not an alternative program to school.
 Classes are scheduled the same way as all classes in the school, students participate in the same elective, wellness, and world language classes as the rest of the school, and individual classes within 9IP will often seem the same as a traditional class.
 It is designed to highlight commonalities and overlap between core subject areas while providing more frequent opportunities for project-based and experiential learning to advance 21st century skills.

-Currently, the program is designed at the Honors level with content covered equivalent to that in traditional Honors courses.
-For 2024-2025 the program will add an accelerated option for each subject area.
-Students will have the option to take 1 or the subjects at the accelerated level.
-So students will need to be enrolled in the honors level for all 4 classes OR in the honors level for 3 classes - accelerated level for 1 class.
-Students will get to select which class to take at the accelerated level, however, course level requests by students will dictate how many of the subjects will run an accelerated level class within 9IP.
-If a student's choice for accelerated does not run within 9IP, we will work with families on alternative options or changes to the schedule.
+Currently, the program is designed at the Honors level, with an option to select one class to be taken as accelerated - the content covered is equivalent to that in traditional courses with a different focus on how it is applied and extended.
+For 2025-2026 the program will add the ability to take up to two of the courses at the accelerated level (English or Biology).
+Students will have the option to take 1-2 of the subjects at the accelerated level.
+So students will need to be enrolled in the honors level for all 4 classes OR in the honors level for 2-3 classes - accelerated level for the other 1-2 class.
 Students can take elective courses (including World Language, Fine & Performing Arts, and others) at any level they choose.

-In terms of concerns about mot classes primarily at the honors level:
+In terms of concerns about most classes primarily at the honors level:

 There is not less homework.
 Homework load is the same as any other honors/accelerated level course.
 When the students have group projects, efforts will be made to ensure most of that work is done within class time as meeting in groups outside of school is challenging.
 If students aren't productive with the group time, they may get stuck doing individual parts of those projects on their own time outside of school.